kubermatic/docs/content/kubermatic/v2.14/installation/add_seed_cluster_ee/_index.en.md

 Refer to the [Seed CRD documentation]({{< ref "../../concepts/seeds" >}}) for a complete example of the Seed CustomResource and all possible datacenters.

-Apply the manifest above in the master cluster and Kubermatic will pick up the new Seed and begin to reconcile it by installing the required Kubermatic components.
+Apply the manifest above in the master cluster and KKP will pick up the new Seed and begin to reconcile it by installing the required KKP components.

 ### Update DNS